 2. The recovery method must function within certain parameters.
 Certain laws of nature dictate the recovery process.

-This book is especially helpful in prospecting the Rich Hill / Weaver Mining District area
+These 3 books are especially helpful in prospecting the Rich Hill / Weaver Mining District area

-This book is out of print.
-We are trying to locate more.
 I think it is very beneficial to anyone prospecting this area.

 There are several things to look for:

-Rich Red Dirts
+Rich Red Dirt

 The color of dirt.
 Take the time to search out the different colors of dirt and textures of dirt.
 The iron rich red dirts are what I look for and often times they are mixed with quartz indicating they were from a particular time era of geological disturbances.
 You'll see many different colors of dirt from tan to almost a blackish red., Fit the puzzle pieces together with the color of the dirt and the following pieces to the puzzle (trumpet plants, caliche, black sands, and quartz, and I'm sure you'll get gold.

 Trumpet plants are a good indicator of rich soil mineralization.
 They require more mineralization than the average desert plants and shrubs.
 Where you find trumpet plants, you will usually find mineral rich red dirt or a logical mineral concentrated area, like the edge of a creek or along a wash.
 I put a pretty good amount of weight on trumpet plants when I prospect.
 Locating the gold requires reading the clues and making your own deductions and sample, sample, sample.